 The KED, KRA, KRO and Requestor will protect personal or sensitive information used to identify and authenticate participants in the recovery process.
-Such information may include a Social Security Number ("SSN"), identification credential serial numbers, and affiliation with investigative agencies when specified by the Requestor as sensitive.
+Such information may include a Social Security Number ("SSN") or non-US equivalent identification number, identification credential serial numbers, and affiliation with investigative agencies when specified by the Requestor as sensitive.
 Protections are described in sections 4, 5, and 6 of this KRPS.